ohler55/oj/README.md

 ### Current Release 2.9.9

  - Missed a character map entry. / in ascii mode is now output as / and not \/

+ - Fixed SC parser to not treat all IO that respond to fileno as a file.
+It not checks stat and asks if it is a file.

 ### Release 2.9.8